cskarthik93/NY311-CapstoneProject1/README.md

 **Data on borough boundaries in New York**
 This contained geographical data about the boundaries of the boroughs in New York in a GeoJSON format.
 This will be useful to help with the analysis of the geographical effects on the number of complaints made.
 This data can be accessed from https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm.

+**Prediction Model Results **

+For binary target (complaint made or not):

+Logistic regression -> Jaccard score of 0.9899, F1 score of 0.99

+**For predicting the number of complaints:**

+K-Nearest Neighbors -> accuracy score of 0.97,

+Multiple linear regression: Residual sum of squares of 31763.86, R^2/coeffient of determination of 0.07

+**Conclusion**

+Depending on the method the Department of Housing Preservation and Development wants to employ, it is possible to make a predictive model from the data they have.

+If they would like to use the binary approach, a logistic regression model will be a good fit for future predictions.

+On the other hand, if they would like to predict the total number of complaints for a building, then I would recommend the KNN model as I believe that it is a better fit than the multiple linear regression model.